Cover Story: This Month's Top Story

 Where There's a Will

-The late U.S. Rep. John Lewis provides this month's quick inspiration for your busy day.
+A toddler and a granddaddy provide this month's quick inspiration for your busy day.

 The Legal Life: Passages, Licensure & Discipline, 50 Years Ago, Sections